-12.2 University wide clubs and societies
+15.1.2.
+University wide clubs and societies

-The clubs and societies that operate as university wide student bodies are open to students of all faculties and institutions of the University of Colombo.
-Students of Faculty of Management and Finance have often been active members in many of these student bodies and have won many accolades to the faculty as well as the university.
+The clubs and societies that operate as university wide student bodies are open to students of all Faculties and institutions under the purview of the University of Colombo.
+Students of the Faculty of Management and Finance have often been active members in many of these student bodies and have won many accolades to the Faculty as well as the university.